-Information about Aswan Modern Architecture, tours and Online Booking
+Information about Aswan Modern Architecture, tours, Booking

 Aswan Modern Architecture represented by the High Dam.
 In fact, it is an embankment dam located across the Nile River in Aswan, Egypt.
 Since 1950, the name refers to the High Dam.
 The building of the High Dam became a key of the development for the Egyptian Government.
 It was after the revolution of 1952.
 In fact, the dam was important to control floods and provide water for irrigation.
 It also was important generate hydroelectricity on which Egypt depended on for industrialization.
 The dam built between 1960 and 1970.
 In fact, it had a significant impact on the economy and culture as well of Egypt.
 Before building the dams, the Nile River flooded every year during late summer.
 The water flowed down the valley from its East African drainage basin.
 These floods brought high water, natural nutrients and minerals.